 Why You Will Love This Method

-Below, I will show you how to make a tincture; we will explore the differences between the Green Dragon and Golden Dragon and the reasoning behind the QWET method’s specific steps with fully answered FAQs to help you make this perfectly the first time.
+We will also discuss the differences between the Green and Golden Dragons and the reason for the QWET method’s specific steps, with fully answered FAQs to help you make this perfect the first time.

 A white countertop with a mason jar full of decarbed cannabis flower and a pink cup full of high-proof alcohol